-- 1. Class lecture and discussion
+- 1. Pre-recorded lectures

-- 2. Application activities
+- 2. Class lecture and discussion

-- 3. Small group activities and assignments
+- 3. Application activities

-- 4. Video and other media supports
+- 4. Small group activities and assignments

-- 5. Research and presentation activities
+- 5. Video and other media supports

 - 6. Electronic supplements and activities via Blackboard

 This course will be delivered online (76% or more) using a synchronous format via the Blackboard Learning Management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on Monday, August 24th, 2020.
+The pre-recorded lectures for the following week will be available by Friday end of day each week.